Diariatou-s/python_article/Regular_Expressions.md

 ###  2.5. <a name='split'></a>Split

-The `split()` method allows use to split the text or the string by the provided pattern.
+The `split()` method allows us to split the text or the string by the provided pattern.
 The return is a list of the elements.

 ```
 > re.split(r",", "John, Sara, Mary, Abel, Thomas")